List of Star Wars films: Untitled D. B. Weiss and David Benioff series

 In 2018, Lucasfilm announced that Game of Thrones showrunners D. B. Weiss and David Benioff would develop a series of Star Wars films, often believed to be a trilogy.
 In 2019, Kathleen Kennedy revealed the studio's intention of planning the next decade of films, with Weiss, Benioff, and Rian Johnson working together to map out the franchise's future.
-A month later, Bob Iger announced that the first Star Wars film released after a brief hiatus following the release of The Rise of Skywalker would be directed by Weiss & Benioff, set to be released in 2022.
-In October 2019, it was revealed that Weiss & Benioff had departed their trilogy after making an overall deal with Netflix.
-Though Kathleen Kennedy expressed interest in working with the duo in the future.
-Weiss & Benioff's films would have focused on the origins of the Jedi.
+A month later, Bob Iger announced that the first Star Wars film released after a brief hiatus following the release of The Rise of Skywalker would be directed by Weiss and Benioff, set to be released in 2022.
+In October 2019, it was revealed that Weiss and Benioff had departed their trilogy after making an overall deal with Netflix, though Kathleen Kennedy expressed interest in working with the duo in the future.
+Weiss and Benioff's films would have focused on the origins of the Jedi.